Risk communication

 Disaster Risk Reduction in Rohingya Camps in Bangladesh: Enacting a relational model of risk communication

-Disaster Risk Reduction in Rohingya Camps in Bangladesh: Enacting a relational model of risk communication Thursday, Dec 03, UTC 04:00 to 04:55 Organizer: New York University; Bangladesh Cyclone Preparedness Programme (CPP); UN Women, Bangladesh Red Crescent/American Red Cross/IFRC in Bangladesh; Bangladesh Disaster Preparedness Centre; The World Bank The panel will take up different dimensions of work…
+Disaster Risk Reduction in Rohingya Camps in Bangladesh: Enacting a relational model of risk communication Organizer: New York University; Bangladesh Cyclone Preparedness Programme (CPP); UN Women, Bangladesh Red Crescent/American Red Cross/IFRC in Bangladesh; Bangladesh Disaster Preparedness Centre; The World Bank The panel will take up different dimensions of work surrounding risk communication and disaster risk reduction…

 Forming radical collaborations to address climate and disaster risk: The Understanding Risk Field Lab

-Forming radical collaborations to address climate and disaster risk: The Understanding Risk Field Lab Thursday, Dec 03, UTC 03:00 to 03:55 Organizer: Co-Risk Labs, Earth Observatory of Singapore, Arup, University of Toronto As an all-of-society challenge, addressing climate and disaster risk issues will require diverse participation and collaboration across boundaries of all sorts, whether…
+Forming radical collaborations to address climate and disaster risk: The Understanding Risk Field Lab Organizer: Co-Risk Labs, Earth Observatory of Singapore, Arup, University of Toronto As an all-of-society challenge, addressing climate and disaster risk issues will require diverse participation and collaboration across boundaries of all sorts, whether they be disciplinary, national, professional, cultural, age,…

 Who’s missing information?
 Towards inclusive risk communication

 Who’s missing information?
-Towards inclusive risk communication Thursday, Dec 03, UTC 03:00 to 03:55 Organizer: The World Bank South Asia Climate and Disaster Risk Management Unit, Social Development Unit, & GFDRR Labs team; Ministry of Public Administration and Disaster Management, Sri Lanka; Google; California Governor’s Office of Emergency Services; and City of New Orleans…
+Towards inclusive risk communication Organizer: The World Bank South Asia Climate and Disaster Risk Management Unit, Social Development Unit, & GFDRR Labs team; Ministry of Public Administration and Disaster Management, Sri Lanka; Google; California Governor’s Office of Emergency Services; and City of New Orleans What makes some information more helpful than…

 Geo-powering Cities for Resilience

-Risk-informed development in Bangladesh Thursday, Dec 03, UTC 02:00 to 02:55 Organizer: National Resilience Programme (Programming Division Part), Bangladesh Planning Commission Although Bangladesh has made significant progress in disaster risk management, the country is still at risk of growing loss and damage due to disaster and climate stresses.
-Limitations are found in incorporating disaster…
+Risk-informed development planning in Bangladesh Organizer: National Resilience Programme (Programming Division Part), Bangladesh Planning Commission Although Bangladesh has made significant progress in disaster risk management, the country is still at risk of growing loss and damage due to disaster and climate stresses.
+Limitations are found in incorporating disaster and climate change risks in all…

 Expert collaboration to support disaster risk financing: Developing new models and views of risk